fe-data/fe-docs/docs/usage/events.rst

            :target: ../_static/images/usage/Event-email.png
            :alt: Event email

-This tabs defines the email the user is receiving after placing an order and paying for it.
+This tab defines the email that the user will receive once the order has been placed and paid for.
 This email is also used for dashboard orders (See :doc:`orders menu </usage/orders>`).

 **Sender name and sender email**
    Optional fields.
 Use it if you want to override the ``Sender name`` and ``Sender email`` in the `Email settings <../getting-started/settings.html#email-settings>`_.
 **Sender email**
    Optional field.
-Don’t leave it blank.
+Don't leave it blank.
 **Email subject**
-   The email subject.
-Don’t leave it blank.
+   The subject of the email.
+Don't leave it blank.
 **Email BCC**
-   There is an opportunity to add only 1 BCC emailaddress.
+   There is an option to add only 1 BCC email address **Email body**
-**Email body**
-   A smart editor where you can create your own fancy styled email.
-A word of advice: keep it simple and small and don’t pull in large images.
-If you still have the desire to use images, use links from your own site or a CDN.
-Keep in mind that the email doesn't include the e-tickets, but instead uses a link to download the e-tickets.
+   A smart editor where you can create your own fancy style emails.
+A word of advice: keep it simple and small and don't include large images.
+   If you must use images, use links from your own site or a CDN.
+   Remember that the email doesn't contain the e-tickets, but a link to download them.

    You can use a couple of keywords and *Fast Events* will replace them with the info available in the order: